Shortest Route Planners for Delivery Businesses: Top Apps

 Google Maps, Apple Maps, and Waze are all excellent free navigation apps.
 They've also spoiled us — we're so used to getting the valuable services they offer for free that we object if we need to pay for route planning.
 But there are good reasons why there is no such thing as a good free route planner with unlimited stops.
 Mainly, planning the shortest route for multiple stops is a route optimization problem that needs a specialized algorithm to solve.
 Developing and maintaining those algorithms takes hard work by highly skilled engineers — and that's without the costs of developing an app, making it available and keeping it up to date.

-If your budget is zero, you have three options:
+If your budget is zero, you have two options:

-If you only need to plan the shortest route for 10 stops or less, there are a number of free options:
+If you only need to plan a route with around 25 stops or less, there are a number of free options:

 - MyRouteOnline will let you plan up to 6 addresses free, or you can sign up for a free trial and get credit for 20 stops.